EmmanuelMD3/EmmanuelMD3/README.md

-<h1 align="center">Hey there 👋, I'm J. Emmanuel Martinez</h1>
+<h1 align="center">Hey there 👋, I'm J. Eduardo Acacio</h1>
-<h3 align="center">💻 Passionate Software Engineering Student | Java & Backend Enthusiast 🚀</h3>
+<h3 align="center">💻 Passionate Software Engineering Student | Java & Web Developer 🚀</h3>

 ---

 ### 🧠 About Me
 - 🎓 I'm a **Software Engineering student** with a love for **technology** and **continuous learning**.
-- 💡 I’m currently focused on **backend development** and **Java desktop applications** using **JavaFX**.
+- 💡 I’m currently focused on **Java desktop applications (JavaFX)** and **web development** using **Laravel & PHP**.
-- 🛠️ I enjoy designing solutions that make an impact, one line of code at a time.
+- 🛠️ I enjoy designing meaningful solutions that make an impact, one line of code at a time.
-- 🚀 Always improving, always learning — I believe growth never stops!
+- 🚀 Always improving, always learning — growth never stops!

 ---